The threat from bribery, corruption and sanctions evasion

-Corruption by foreign public figures or 'politically exposed persons' can have devastating consequences for developing countries.
+Corruption by foreign public figures or 'politically-exposed persons' can have devastating consequences for developing countries.
 The scale of corruption can be vast, with individuals often siphoning billions of pounds from state funds.
 In many developing nations endemic corruption can be a key factor in civil disturbance and regime changes.
+Corruption increases poverty and inequality, undermines good business and threatens the integrity of financial markets.

-The UK is a favoured destination to launder and invest the proceeds of international corruption, particularly in the London property market.
-This poses significant reputational and financial risks to the UK.
+The UK, and especially the London property and financial markets, is a favoured destination to launder and invest the proceeds of international corruption, posing significant reputational and financial risks to the UK.

 International Corruption Unit